videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
 ```

-4. Also you will need to set your build settings to Java 8, because official WebRTC jar now uses static methods in `EglBase` interface.
-Just add this to your app level `build.gradle`
+4. Also you will need to set your build settings to Java 8 because the official WebRTC jar now uses static methods in `EglBase` interface.
+Just add this to your app-level `build.gradle`

 ```js
 android {